Willi Castro Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Royals pitching staff ranks 23rd in MLB.
+- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Royals rank 18th in baseball in home runs allowed (96 total, 1.1 per game).
+- Royals pitchers combine to surrender 97 total home runs at a clip of 1.1 per game (to rank 19th in baseball).

-- Cox (0-1) makes the start for the Royals, his second of the season.
+- Greinke makes the start for the Royals, his 18th of the season.
+He is 1-8 with a 4.74 ERA and 61 strikeouts in 87 1/3 innings pitched.

-- His most recent time out came on Thursday against the Cleveland Guardians, when the lefty went 3 2/3 innings, surrendering four earned runs while giving up four hits.
+- In his most recent appearance on Thursday, the right-hander went six innings against the Cleveland Guardians, allowing two earned runs while surrendering 11 hits.

 © 2023 Data Skrive.
 All rights reserved.